PaddlePaddle/InterpretDL/README.md

 gradients = sg.interpret("test.jpg", visual=True, save_path=None)
 ```

+A quick [Getting-Started tutorial]((https://github.com/PaddlePaddle/InterpretDL/blob/master/tutorials/Getting_Started.ipynb)) is provided.
+It takes only a few minutes to be familiar with InterpretDL.

+# Examples and Tutorials

+We have provided at least one example for each interpretation algorithm and each trustworthiness evaluation algorithm, hopefully covering applications for both CV and NLP.

+We are currently preparing tutorials for easy usages of InterpretDL.

-Details of the usage can be found under [tutorials](https://github.com/PaddlePaddle/InterpretDL/tree/master/tutorials) folder.
+Both examples and tutorials can be accessed under [tutorials](https://github.com/PaddlePaddle/InterpretDL/tree/master/tutorials) folder.

 # Roadmap